linked-db/linked-ql/README.md

 _Simplify and unify your entire database layer in a single interface_ 🛸<br>
 LinkedQL is a database client (`client.query()`) for PostgreSQL and MySQL/MariaDB, but more broadly, an idea: **[SQL reimagined for modern apps ↗](https://linked-ql.netlify.app/overview)**.
-LinkedQL solves **live querying and realtime apps, local-first and offline-first data architectures with federation and syncing, relationship traversal, schema versioning, version control, and point-in-time local replay** – all in under `80 KiB min | zip`.
+LinkedQL solves **live querying for realtime apps, local-first and offline-first data architectures with federation and syncing, relationship traversal, schema versioning and version control system, point-in-time traversal, and more** – all in under `80 KiB min | zip`.

 </div>